solariumphp/solarium/docs/plugins.md

 This plugin can be used for iterating a big resultset.
 It has an `\Iterator` interface and will fetch the results from Solr when needed, in batches of a configurable size (sequential prefetching).
 You can even iterate all the documents in a Solr index.

-It’s very easy to use.
+It's very easy to use.
 You configure a query like you normally would and pass it to the plugin.
 See the [example code](#example-usage_6) below.

 ### When to use PrefetchIterator